alihancakir/Netelsan_EQMAX_Display_Internship/README.md

 - Afterwards, without any documents, I started the examination of the SMPS circuit.
 I identified a roadmap.
 - First of all, I started understanding Flyback topology.
 - Step 2: Understanding SMPS topology.
-- Step 3: Make a schematic with reverse engineering (by hand).
+- Step 3: Make a schematic with reverse engineering.

 ### Understanding Flyback & SMPS Topology
 <p align="center">